ExteriorExtensions: A package for Macaulay2: Examples

 We shouldn't be surprised that we get 0 for both since the grade 0 piece is a Lie algebra.

-For a pair of grade 1 elements we perform the following:
+For a pair of grade 1 elements we call for random elements of the \texttt{appendage} and check their brackets are skew and satisfy the Jacobi identity as follows:

-For a point in grade 0 and a point in grade 1 we see the axioms hold, but we recall the caveat that it is important to make the matrix traceless, otherwise the Jacobi identity fails.
+For a point in grade 0 and a point in grade 1, we see the axioms hold, but we recall the caveat that it is important to make the matrix traceless (we implemented this projection as \texttt{makeTraceless}), otherwise the Jacobi identity fails.
+We proceed as before:

 We can also construct a Killing matrix and see that it is \(21 \times 21\) and non-degenerate.
-The only possibility for a simple Lie algebra over $\CC$ of dimension 21 is \(\mathfrak{sp}_6\).
-One checks that the Killing matrix has a full set of real eigenvectors, so the isomorphism \(\mathfrak{a} \isom \mathfrak{sp}_6\) holds over $\RR$. \begin{small}
+The only possibility for a simple Lie algebra over $\CC$ of dimension 21 is \(\mathfrak{sp}_6\). \begin{small}